yedhukrishnan/onemdm-server/README.md

 # One MDM

+> :warning: This project is no longer maintained.
+Check out the upcoming improved version of OneMDM project here: [OneMDM Server](https://github.com/multunus/onemdm-server)

 ## What is One MDM?

 One MDM is an open source Mobile Device Management (MDM) solution.
 It can be used to manage Android devices registered to the server after installing the [one-mdm-client](https://github.com/multunus/one-mdm-client) application.